q3769/chunk4j/README.md

      * unpack/deserialize/unmarshal the chunk POJO from the transport-specific message */ private Chunk toChunk(Message message) {
-        ...
+        //...
     }
-    ...
 }
 ```

 The `stitch` method should be repeatedly called on every chunk ever received by the Stitcher.
-On each such call and
-addition of the
-received chunk, if a meaningful group can form to complete and restore the original data blob in bytes, such bytes are
-returned inside an `Optional`; otherwise if the group is still "incomplete" even with the addition of this current
-chunk, then the `stitch` method returns an empty `Optional`.
-I.e. You keep calling the `stitch` method with each and
+With each call, if the
-every chunk you received; you'll know you get a fully restored original data blob when the method returns a
+input chunk is the last expected piece chopped from an original data unit, then the `stitch` method returns a
-non-empty `Optional` that contains the restored data bytes.
+nonempty `Optional` containing the completely restored original data that is ready for further processing per business
+needs.
+Otherwise, if the input chunk is not the last one expected of its original data unit, then the `stitch` method
+returns an empty `Optional`, indicating no original data unit can yet be restored and ready for business processing.

-Note that the stitcher caches all "pending" chunks it has received via the `stitch` method in different groups, each
+The same stitcher instance should be used for all chunks.
+It caches all "pending" chunks received by the `stitch` method
-group representing one original data unit.
-When an incoming chunk renders its own corresponding group "complete" - i.e.
+in different groups, each group representing one original data unit.
+When an incoming chunk renders its own
-the group has gathered all the chunks needed to restore the whole group of chunks back to the original data unit - then
+corresponding group "complete" - i.e. the group has gathered all the chunks chopped up from the original data unit -
-such group of chunks are stitched back together for original data restoration.
-As soon as the original data unit is
-restored and returned by the `stitch` method, the entire chunk group is evicted from the cache.
+then the chunks are immediately stitched back to the original data bytes, and the entire group is evicted from the
+cache.
+The restored bytes are packed and returned in an `Optional` - nonempty indicating the contained data is a
+complete restore of the original.

 By default, a stitcher caches unbounded groups of pending chunks, and a pending group of chunks will never be discarded
 no matter how much time has passed without being able to restore the group back to the original data unit: